paulczar/oauth2-proxy-operator/README.md

 # oauth2 proxy operator

 This is a demo operator for the [bitly oauth2 proxy](https://github.com/bitly/oauth2_proxy).
+That allows you to easily request a oauth2 proxy that can be used to provide authentication to your applications.

-It is not yet fully featured, but has just enough functionality to create oauth2 authentication back to github.
+When request a Proxy resource from Kubernetes using the CRD it will create a Deployment containing a set of Replicas of oauth2proxy configured for your application.
+It is intended to be a composable resource and thus does not try to guess if you want a nodeport, loadbalancer, or ingress to access it, rather it lets you do that as needed.

 Once the Operator and CRD is installed you can request an oauth2 proxy with a manifest that looks like: